Protein-rich beans replace the cream in this flavorful soup, creating exceptional texture and staying power.

 - **In my original broccoli potato soup recipe, I used 2 medium potatoes, peeled and diced (approximately 12 ounces or 2 cups) in place of the cannellini beans.
 I simmered the potatoes in the broth for 15 minutes before adding the broccoli, and then added the broccoli and cooked 10-12 minutes more, until tender, before pureeing and stirring in the cheese.
 I also added 1/4 teaspoon of cayenne pepper for mild heat.
 If desired you may add, to taste, along with the thyme.
 In this case, if using fresh broccoli, add the stem pieces along with the potatoes.

 - ***This is a recipe where the right amount of seasoning really makes a difference.
 If the flavor doesn’t seem pronounced enough, try adding a little extra salt or another sprinkle of cheese.
 The perfect amount will depend on the type of broth used and personal preference.

+⇧Same napkin different soup!
 This is an old photo of the broccoli-potato version (described above) that I never posted.
-I served it with the same muffins this time around…and used the same napkin!
+You can control the thickness, too, by adding a little less (or more) broth.

 ⇩Southern with a Twist Cornbread provides another option for the cornbread fans and is naturally gluten-free.